 Congress first tried to end soring — the intentional infliction of pain on the legs and hooves of Tennessee walking horses and related breeds to create the exaggerated, artificial show gait known as the “big lick”” — nearly half a century ago, with the passage . . .

 Imagine a country where states are forced to legalize dog, cat and horse meat.
 Where states could no longer set anti-cruelty and public health standards for meat and eggs sold to their residents.
-Where laws preventing puppy mill abuse and the trade in shark fins are wiped away.
-That nightmarish scenario could soon become a . . .
+Where laws preventing puppy mill abuse and the trade in shark fins . . .

 Horses, burros and other equines are iconic symbols in American life, and we regard them with the same fondness and affection as we do our other companion animals, cats and dogs.
 These beloved animals earn extra respect and admiration for their strength and their courage, . . .

 In 2016, a sheriff’s deputy in Tulsa placed a call to the Humane Society of Tulsa – he needed help with 28 neglected dogs who were emaciated and in need of rescue.
 In the past, the officer said, he would have likely walked away from . . .